 At this point, the second crack will occur any minute now.
 It’s often louder than the first.
 This stage is known as the Vienna Roast.
 Popping will continue to occur during the second crack.
 If you choose to roast all the way through the second crack, small pieces of the bean may break off and shoot away.
 If this happens, do not be concerned as it is normal during this stage.

-As the roasting beans become more dark, the smoke may give off a pungent smell as the sugars burn completely.
-The structure of the bean breaks down more and more as the time progresses.
+As the roasting beans become darker, the smoke may give off a pungent smell as the sugars burn completely.
+The structure of the bean breaks down more and more as time progresses.
 This stage is referred to as a French Roast.
 Keep in mind that although the color is dark and rich at this stage, the caffeine content is not as high as the other stages.
 Monitor this stage very carefully and do not leave the beans unattended, because this is the point right before burning and all of your hard work would have been in vain.

 Storage After Roasting Coffee

 Now that you have successfully roasted your first batch of coffee, it is time to cool off and store your beans.
 Be sure to cool them off completely.
 Darker roasts may require several hours of cooling off so that the gasses may dissipate before storing them.
 It’s best to cool them off on a flat surface such as a cookie sheet.
-Spread them out so that there’s even air flow between them.
-Occasionally rotate the beans during the cooling off process, just to help them along.
+Spread them out so that there’s even airflow between them.
+Occasionally rotate the beans during the cooling-off process, just to help them along.